awsdocs/aws-resource-groups-user-guide/doc_source/tagging-resources.md

 Do not store personally identifiable information \(PII\) or other confidential or sensitive information in tags\.
 We use tags to provide you with billing and administration services\.
 Tags are not intended to be used for private or sensitive data\.

 **Other ways to manage your tags**
-This topic discusses tagging resources by using the Tag Editor in the AWS console\.
+This topic discusses tagging resources by using the Tag Editor in the AWS Management Console\.
 However, there are other tools you can use to manage the tags on your AWS resources:
 You can type or script commands at your shell prompt by using the [`resourcegroupstaggingapi` commands](https://docs.aws.amazon.com/cli/latest/reference/resourcegroupstaggingapi/index.html#cli-aws-resourcegroupstaggingapi) in the AWS Command Line Interface \(AWS CLI\)\.
-You can create and run PowerShell scripts by using the [AWS Resource Groups tagging API](https://docs.aws.amazon.com/powershell/latest/reference/items/ResourceGroupsTaggingAPI_cmdlets.html) in the AWS Tools for PowerShell\.
+You can create and run PowerShell scripts by using the [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/powershell/latest/reference/items/ResourceGroupsTaggingAPI_cmdlets.html) in the AWS Tools for PowerShell\.
 You can create and run programs with any of the available [AWS SDKs](https://docs.aws.amazon.com/index.html#sdks) by using the [Resource groups tagging APIs](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/), such as the [tagging APIs for Python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/resourcegroupstaggingapi.html) or the [tagging APIs for Java](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ResourceGroupsTaggingAPI.html)\.

 When you add, remove, or edit existing tags, you are changing tags only on those resources that you select in of the results of your **Find resources to tag** query\.
 You can select up to 500 resources on which to manage tags\.